Warning: I'm bluntly honest here—even downright insulting—so if you can't live without your effing smartphone, back out

 Welcome to one of the lowest-tech new homes you're likely see.
 Aside from LED lighting, about the most sophisticated aspect of it is the heat pump system, but even this is based on relatively old tech.

-My choice to go low-tech is not because I'm some technophobe or a Neo-Luddite; I've actually been a technogeek from my earliest years.
+My choice to go low-tech is not because I'm some technophobe or Neo-Luddite; I've actually been a technogeek from my earliest years.
 I was an early adopter of Betamax, MiniDisc and Videodisc, I had top-drawer digital photographic gear, high-end PCs, and so on.
 Professionally, I've worked in a broad array of technology fields, plus I'm generally very science- and technology-oriented.

-That said, I also adhere to the KISS Principle, and so I'm adamantly opposed to making things more complicated than they need to be.
-Unfortunately, with the virus-like spread of ever-cheaper microprocessors and related tech, not to mention altogether too many fad-driven tech trends, unnecessary complexity is growing exponentially.
-Products are emerging that nobody asked for; tech developers now do many things merely because it's profitable or, worse, it's fashionable, not because it serves any real need.
+That said, I also adhere to the KISS Principle, and so I adamantly oppose making things more complicated than they need to be.
+Unfortunately, with the virus-like spread of ever-cheaper microprocessors and related tech—not to mention altogether too many fad-driven tech trends—unnecessary complexity is growing exponentially.
+Products are emerging that nobody asked for; tech developers now do many things merely because it's profitable—or worse, it's fashionable—not because it serves any real need.

 And so, with my house I've consciously and deliberately gone low-tech.
 Here are some highlights (lowlights?) and the reasons for my choices:

 No cable.
 I don't watch broadcast or cable-distributed commercial programming—i.e., television.
 While I do have a voracious appetite for film and enjoy a select few TV series, I purchase them all on disc, so I saw no need for a cable connection.
 And cell phones have finally become robust enough to make landlines unnecessary, so the only wires entering the house carry 200 amps of electricity.

 No broadband.
 No cable also means no hardwired broadband internet access.
 I don't do all that much online as it is, and I don't bother with streaming.
-For the limited amount I do online, I have a hotspot tied to my cell phone account; it's proven to be perfectly adequate for my needs, and costs no more than cable-based broadband, even with unlimited data.
+For the little I do online, I have an unlimited data hotspot tied to my cell phone account; it's proven to be perfectly adequate for my needs, and costs no more than cable-based broadband.
 It also means having to deal with only one big, greedy corporation instead of two or more.